Wynton Marsalis will join Tulsa Symphony to present 'All Rise' at BOK Center

-Wynton Marsalis and the Jazz at Lincoln Center Orchestra will join the Tulsa Symphony Orchestra and Festival Chorus to perform Marsalis' epic work, "All Rise," in a special concert 3 p.m.
-June 6 at the BOK Center, to commemorate the centennial of the 1921 Tulsa Race Massacre
+Wynton Marsalis and the Jazz at Lincoln Center Orchestra will join the Tulsa Symphony Orchestra and Festival Chorus to perform Marsalis’ epic work, “All Rise,” in a special concert at 3 p.m.
+June 6 at the BOK Center, to commemorate the centennial of the 1921 Tulsa Race Massacre.

 This will be the first concert event the BOK Center has hosted since the start of the COVID-19 pandemic in March 2020.